 Headlines and images must accurately reflect the substance of the page.
 If a preview promises information that the article does not meaningfully deliver, your eligibility may be reduced.

 As a platform, Discover doesn’t reward any kind of clickbait tactic.
-It favours content that delivers value and unique insight aligned with user interests, and editorial standards should priorities this over anything else.
+It favours content that delivers value and unique insight aligned with user interests, and editorial standards should prioritise this over anything else.

 Having a strong editorial strategy to grow visibility in Discover is only half the battle.